Quantity has its own quality, Joseph Stalin

 $(\begin{smallmatrix}-2 & 3\\ -3 & -2\end{smallmatrix})(\begin{smallmatrix}1\\ 0\end{smallmatrix}) = (\begin{smallmatrix} -2 \\ -3 \end{smallmatrix})$.
 This vector points downwards and to the left, indicating a clockwise rotation if you follow the arrow.

-The real part of the eigenvalue Real(λ) = 2 > 0, which is positive.
-Since the real part of the eigenvalues is positive, the trajectories will spiral outward, away from the origin.
+The real part of the eigenvalue Real(λ) = 2 > 0, which is positive, and an imaginary part Im(λ) = ±3.
+Since the real part of the eigenvalues is positive, the trajectories will spiral outward, away from the origin, moving away from the origin due to exponential growth.

 The presence of the imaginary part ±3i (oscillatory bounded behaviour) indicates that the trajectories will be spirals.